Pensions and tax

 The real growth of the pension over the year is known as the 'Pension Input Amount'.

-To calculate the Pension Input Amount for the Pension Input Period (PIP), the following elements are used:
+To calculate the Pension Input Amount for the PIP, the following elements are used:

 The Pension Input Amount is (B) + (C) - (A).
 As pensions are in pay for the members' lifetime the increase in the annual pension is multiplied by a factor of 16 to provide the real growth in the pension saving.

-The Partnership scheme is defined contribution, also known as 'money purchase'.
-The amount of Annual Allowance used is simply the total amount of contributions during the Pension Input Period.
+The Partnership Pension Account is a defined contribution arrangement, also known as 'money purchase'.
+The amount of Annual Allowance used is simply the total amount of contributions during the PIP.

 |Years of service||Pensionable Pay||Pension||Lump Sum|